Growing Citrus Fruits

 Growing Citrus Trees - Citrus Facts from Sunkist __ What do you get when you plant a Valencia Orange seed?
 No, it is not part of a riddle.
 You will find some very interesting information. - illustrated - From sunkist.com - http://www.sunkist.com/products/how_citrus_trees.asp

 Growing Citrus Trees In Phoenix Arizona, Meiwa Kumquats - Rutaceae __ "Citrus grow extremely well in the lower desert and in fact have been a commercial crop here for over 100 years.
-The most important aspect of growing healthy citrus is proper watering." - illustrated - From phoenixtropicals.com - http://www.phoenixtropicals.com/citrus.html
+The most important aspect of growing healthy citrus is proper watering."
+How to grow citrus in Phoenix. - illustrated - From phoenixtropicals.com - http://www.phoenixtropicals.com/citrus.html

 The home citrus orchard __ "It may seem like an impossible dream if you live outside of southern Florida, California, or Texas, but you can grow a home “backyard” orchard of oranges, lemons, limes, grapefruit, and exotic citrus even in the coldest climates.
 These attractive small trees provide a bounty of luscious fresh fruits, beautiful and intensely fragrant flowers, and lush glossy foliage.
 Best of all, growing these potted charmers is as easy as raising any houseplant."
 A bit of history and growing tips. - illustrated - From backwoodshome.com - http://www.backwoodshome.com/articles2/evangelista81.html